mvschiranjeevi/blog-post/README.md

 python -m unittest discover -s tests
 ```

 This `README.md` provides an overview of your Flask project, setup instructions, details about the API endpoints, and how to run tests.
-Adjust the placeholder texts (like `<repository-url>`) and secret keys as needed.